 f) Accounting of Interest Income:

-During the restatement, the company has under booked the Interest income on deposits given by the company.
-The same has been booked in the Restated Statement of Profit and Loss.
+The company has booked the Interest income on deposits given by the company in FY 2024-25 instead of FY 2023-24.
+The same has been reclassified in respective period/year in the Restated Statement of Profit and Loss.